redwoodjs/redwood/docs/docs/how-to/using-gitpod.md

   - [VS Code GraphQL](https://github.com/redwoodjs/starter/blob/main)
 - It runs our **Create Redwood App** which will install the latest stable version of Redwood.
 We're setting this project to use TypeScript, however, you can [change it to JavaScript](https://github.com/redwoodjs/starter/blob/main) if you prefer.
-- It runs `yarn install`, adding all the dependencies for the project Changes the database to a postgres database
+- It runs `yarn install`, adding all the dependencies for the project
+- Changes the database over to Postgres

 Once everything is up and running, you can click on the Ports tab